 Maybe the most important aspect of an effective HCM is a company’s ability to manage current employees and know their unique strengths, room for improvement, and potential for leadership or high performance.
 By continuing to monitor competency and skill progress of employees after the onboarding period has ended, the organization can identify how to best provide targeted personalized development.

 Assessments have also been found to be effective in keeping employees engaged.
 Post-hire assessments can play a major part in ensuring that employees grow in their positions and stay up to date on vital clinical knowledge.
-Keeping employees engaged is a great way to minimize employee turnover, as is evident through a 2017 report that stated engaging employees can lead up to a 59% reduction in turnover.
+Keeping employees engaged and growing is a great way to minimize employee turnover, as Gallup research has shown.

 It can also be used to highlight the top performers in the companies and who would be a good fit and shows leadership potential.
 High-potential employees need to be identified and rewarded as studies show the top five percent of employees often account for 25 percent of an organization’s overall output.
 Keep in mind that information gleamed from assessments should never be used as a punitive tool, meaning managers should avoid using assessments as a justification to take disciplinary actions employees, but rather as an exploratory tool to find who is doing well and why certain members may be underperforming.

 4. Lower the Cost of Turnover, Retain Your Best Employees

 Circling back to many of the points from earlier in the article, assessments are a very effective way of keeping employee turnover low.
 Few things can be as costly and frustrating as not being able to retain employees over a sustained period of time.
 It is extremely difficult to run a successful healthcare operation if employees are constantly coming and going.